milkcircle/milkcircle.github.io/focaccia.md

 permalink: /focaccia/
 ---

-will you find me, like you'd promised?
+if you want to talk
+let's talk
-will you find me before i leave?
+find me and i promise
+i'll be okay